Israel sees probable link between Pfizer vaccine and myocarditis cases

 About 55% of Israel’s population has already been vaccinated.
 As of Tuesday, restrictions on social distancing and the need for special green vaccination passes to enter certain restaurants and venues were scrapped.

-Reporting by Jeffrey Heller; Additional reporting by Nandakumar D and Ludwig Burger; Editing by Howard Goller and Christian Schmollinger
+Reporting by Jeffrey Heller; Additional reporting by Nandakumar D, Ludwig Burger and Michael Erman; Editing by Howard Goller and Christian Schmollinger

 Our Standards: The Thomson Reuters Trust Principles.